 I've been writing for as long as I've been able to write.
-In elementary school, I wrote notebooks full of dorky emotional poems and would sometimes read them aloud in my classrooms.
-(I didn't have many friends, so there wasn't much social currency to worry about losing.)
+In elementary school, I wrote notebooks full of poems and would sometimes read them aloud in my classrooms.
+(I've never cared much about social currency.)
 I wrote in journals throughout junior high and high school, and I read everything I could get my hands on, preferring books to most people.

-But after we had our first child, writing for nearly free suddenly didn't have the same shine on it.
+But when we decided to start a family, writing for nearly free suddenly didn't have the same shine on it.
 Once my kids were both in school, it felt like it was time to start writing again.
 So here I am, writing.
 It feels good, though it's hard to believe how different I am on this side of raising babies.
 Writing has a way of forcing me to confront my own ideas, and my perspective on the world has shifted enormously.
 I'm thoroughly enjoying the journey of getting to know myself all over again.